The Guns of Loos: Cast

+Music

+The film featured a theme song entitled “If You’d but Say You Care” which was composed by Arthur Crocker and Harry Major.

 Production background

 Carroll was selected for the role from 150 applicants to play her role.
 It was her first film role and helped launch her career.

 Daniel Laidlaw, an army piper who won the Victoria Cross while rallying his company at the 1915 Battle of Loos, plays himself.

 Score

-In 2011, sheet music for Richard Howgill's score, meant to be performed live as the film was projected, was rediscovered in Birmingham Central Library.
+In 2011, sheet music for Richard Howgill's score, meant to be performed live for the silent version of the film, was rediscovered in Birmingham Central Library.